 I wasn’t a pro wrestling fan as a little kid, but at some point in 1997 (I was 15ish), I was at my friend Casey’s house playing the newly released Nintendo 64 game WCW vs. nWo: World Tour.
 That was and is an absolutely amazing wrestling game to play with friends.
 We had so much fun tossing each other around the ring, into the guardrails around the ring, hitting each other with chairs and stop signs and trashcans, etc., and we really didn’t know that much about pro wrestling at that point.

 Of course, the WCW roster at that point was loaded with aging WWF/E legends such as Hulk Hogan (now playing a bad guy) and Macho Man Randy Savage (still playing a crazy guy), so we knew who some of the guys in the game were, but not all of them.
-At a break in the play session, we went out to the kitchen to make some hot dogs and watch some TV, and it just so happened to be a Monday night, and WCW Monday Nitro was on.
+At a break in the play session that night, we went out to the kitchen to make some hot dogs and watch some TV, and it just so happened to be a Monday night, and WCW Monday Nitro was on.
 So was WWE’s Monday Night Raw, but since we were playing the WCW game, we stuck with Nitro.
 And we were hooked.

 We quickly became big fans of pro wrestling in general, even sometimes watching the WWE shows (though we still preferred WCW, at least in the beginning).
 This love and appreciation of pro wrestling waxed and waned for both of us through the years, but it’s safe to say pro wrestling has been a through-line in our years of friendship even to the current day.